LuKDaa/WhatsAppStatus/README.md

 These same states are shown in the console in real time.

+For it to work properly, you must keep the tab open and focused on the chat.

 If you want to stop monitoring the status just write "stopMonitoring()", then a file will be saved that shows all the states with each time indicated.

 If you liked or found this repository useful, please consider supporting it.